OscarArmas/SpyOFF/README.md

 pip install -r requirements.txt

 ```
-In the first line have to write the email, and on the second line of password, this is for send the emails.
+You have to creathe a file called "credentials.txt" In the first line have to write the email, and on the second line of password, this is for send the emails.

 ## example of html generated for email